 Payout options

-- Electronic payment, available for online claims only
+- Electronic payment (available for online claims only)

-- Paper check mailed to the address provided
+- Paper check

 Data breach settlement fund breakdown